jsinger67/parol/book/src/ParGrammar.md

 After the `%enter` directive you name the target scanner state.

+You also may have look at examples `scanner_states_lr` for a simple demonstration and at example `basic` for a more advanced one.

 >_Be aware that mixing of both parser-bases and scanner-based scanner state switching in one grammar file is not allowed and will result in errors._

-## Omitting grammar symbol from the AST in auto-gen modus
+## Omitting grammar symbols from the AST in auto-gen modus

 You can suffix grammar symbols (terminals and non-terminals) with a cut operator (^).
 This instructs `parol` to not propagate them to the AST in auto-gen modus.